-Extension on free train travel for survivors of domestic abuse
+Free train travel for those fleeing domestic abuse

-Alongside other train companies in support of Women's Aid, we are extending free train travel for survivors of domestic abuse until the end of March 2021.
+Alongside other train companies in support of Women's Aid, we are extending free train travel for survivors of domestic abuse.

 Between 9 April and 15 November 2020, train operators across the UK including Avanti West Coast, provided free tickets to 836 people including 210 children through the Rail to refuge scheme (on average, 3.9 people every day).